The definitive guide to online reputation management

 2. Make sure it gets found

 When you search for something online, how many results do you look at?
 Usually not that many.
-For any given search, less than 10% of people go past the first page, and less than 1% go past page two.
+For any given search, 9 out of 10 searchers don’t click on results past page 1 (Sistrix).

 For that reason, reputation management is not purely about publishing blogs and photos and the like.
 You also need to encourage search engines to boost important content to the top of the results, where most people will find it.